Mash and Mallow

 • Smoky & Earthy: Toasted oak, campfire smoke, leather, and tobacco.

-Identify Notes of Vanilla, Caramel, and Spice
+How to Pinpoint Vanilla, Caramel, and Spice

 Ready to start tasting?
 The key is to go slow.
 Your first sip should be very small, just enough to get your palate used to the alcohol.
 This little “hello” sip prepares your taste buds for what’s next.
 For your second sip, take a slightly larger amount and let it roll across your tongue before you swallow.
 This is your moment to really pick up the finer flavors.